okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 #### 1. Complete registration in your app

 First, the user registers a new account using your app.
 This registration includes setting the username, optional password, and enrolling in any required authenticators.
-The email authenticator won't be in the list of eligible authenticators.
+The email authenticator won't be in the list of eligible authenticators during the registration process.

 **Learn more:**